 With the completion of UNPOB's mandate, UNOMB was established in December 2003 to finish the outstanding tasks of UNPOB.
-In May 2005, UNOMB reported to the Security Council that a "substantial level of compliance by the parties with the implementation of the Weapons Disposal Plan had been achieved," and that, consequently, elections could be held as planned.
-Subsequently, the first Bougainville general elections were held 20 May - 2 June 2005.
-However, at the same time, UNOMB did acknowledge that not all weapons had been contained.
+In May 2005, UNOMB reported to the Security Council that a "substantial level of compliance by the parties with the implementation of the Weapons Disposal Plan had been achieved,"1 and that, consequently, elections could be held as planned.
+Subsequently, the first Bougainville general elections were held 20 May - 2 June 2005.2 However, at the same time, UNOMB did acknowledge that not all weapons had been contained.
 Both governments have requested further UN assistance in addressing outstanding weapons-disposal issues, and the UN is working with them on this.

 3. Referendum: The BPA provides for the right, to be guaranteed in the National Constitution, for a referendum on Bougainville's future political status.
 Article 310 of the BPA stipulates that "The choices available in the referendum will include a separate independence for Bougainville".
 Article 312(a) of the BPA stipulates that the referendum will be held no sooner than ten years (2015), and in any case no later than fifteen years (2020), after the election of the first autonomous Bougainville Government (2005).
-In accordance with Article 312(b), the actual date of the referendum will be set taking account of "standards of good governance" and the implementation of the weapons-disposal plan.
-(The BPA stipulates at Article 317 that the referendum shall be "free and fair", for which a safe and secure environment is generally considered an important enabling condition.) outcome of the referendum will be subject to ratification (final decision-making authority) by the National Parliament.
+In accordance with Article 312(b), the actual date of the referendum will be set taking account of "standards of".